mavzerburak0/100-days-of-code/log.md

 **Thoughts:** I think I really formed a habit of coding with this challenge.
 Even in the worst, hectic days I manage to find the time for learning, which makes me really happy.
 Doing this at around the same time everyday also helps very much.
 So, I think I will keep at it until I have a nice portfolio even though I might never have to use it.

 **Link to work:** None

+### Day 26: February 9, 2021

+**Today's Progress**:
+* Improvements on Etch-a-Sketch

+**Thoughts:** I can already feel the improvement in my JavaScript abilities.
+I am able to find solutions to my problems easier, plus I am getting better at debugging my code.
+I will keep improving on my project a little bit more tomorrow and then publish it on Heroku and I am also thinking about adding it to my portfolio website.
+Things are going well! :)

+**Link to work:** None